5 Golden rules of career progression:

 Suggesting that staff write out tasks that they have achieved, what you would like to do for your company, and where they visualise themselves currently is a great way to envision your career progression.

-Creating a plan will also help them to understand exactly what they need to do to achieve your goals, and see realistically when can be achieved.
+Creating a plan will also help them to understand exactly what they need to do to achieve business goals, and see realistically when can be achieved.

 Having a career progression plan enables you to understand and visualise the career development stages that your employee is working towards.

-You will be able to understand exactly what they want out of their role as well as proving to you that they’re willing to put in the effort to pursue it.
+You will be able to understand exactly what they want out of their role as well as prove to you that they’re willing to put in the effort to pursue it.

 2. Develop a timeline and include milestones